If you have certain health conditions, your doctor may prescribe Cimzia. It’s a prescription drug that’s used in adults to manage:

 - allergic reaction (see the “Side effect focus” section directly below)

-* For more information on this side effect, see the “What to consider before taking Cimzia” section below.
+* For more information on this side effect, see the “Are there any precautions when using Cimzia?” section below.

 Side effect focus